The Lightning and the Sun: Background

 Savitri Devi, born Maximiani Portas, was a French-born Nazi sympathizer; in 1932, Portas moved to India to study "Aryan religion", where she converted to Hinduism and changed her name to Savitri Devi to honor "the Aryan sun goddess".
 She became fascinated by Adolf Hitler in 1935, and spied for the Axis powers during World War II.
 She returned to Europe after the war, where she began work on The Lightning and the Sun in April 1948, while in Edinburgh, Scotland.
 At the time Savitri Devi was working as a wardrobe manager for a dance company.
-The book was to be her first major expression of her "Aryo-Nazi" philosophy"; the philosophy she espoused later became known as esoteric Hitlerism.
+The book was to be her first major expression of her "Aryo-Nazi" philosophy".
 While writing the book, she was imprisoned for spreading Nazi propaganda in Germany.
 She continued her work on it while imprisoned.

 After a break, she picked up work on the tome while in Lyon, France, in 1951 and 1952.
 After embarking on a "pilgrimage" to various Nazi sites, she (illegally, as she had been banned from entry for five years following her earlier prison sentence) moved to Emsdetten, Germany, where she stayed with a friend.
 While writing the book, Savitri Devi befriended German pilot turned neo-Nazi activist Hans-Ulrich Rudel, ultimately completing the book during a March 1956 visit from Rudel.
 Savitri Devi returned to India in 1957, where she became an interpreter, which covered the production costs for the release of The Lightning and the Sun.